 Out of Town

 Soak your cares away as you inhale the heady scent of spruce trees and drink in the craggy peaks of the Coast Mountains.
 You’ll be at one with the elements and feel like a wood sprite at the Scandinave Spa Whistler, a 1,858-square-metre outdoor oasis that boasts baths you have to see to believe.
 Or head to the island and plop yourself in Victoria’s tony enclave of Oak Bay.
-At Oak Bay Beach Hotel, it’s only $30 a day to access the stunning outdoor mineral pools and eucalyptus steam room.
-Of course, you can add spa services as you wish or snap your fingers to receive drinks and appetizers poolside.
+At Oak Bay Beach Hotel, you get access the stunning outdoor mineral pools and eucalyptus steam room with the purchase of a one hour spa service.
+Of course, you can add longer spa services as you wish or snap your fingers to receive drinks and appetizers poolside.